 TGmf editor: Add new clause at the end of 12.5 as follows:

-12.5.x Control frame integrity protocol (CIP)
+12.5.x Control integrity protocol (CIP)

 12.5.x.1 Overview

-The control frame integrity protocol (CIP) provides integrity and replay protection for the following Control frames:
+The control integrity protocol (CIP) provides integrity and replay protection for the Control frames that are defined to be protected.

-Individually and group addressed Trigger frames

-Individually and group addressed Multi-STA BlockAck frames

-Individually addressed Compressed BlockAckReq frames

-Individually addressed Multi-TID BlockAckReq frames

 The cipher suite that is used for individually addressed Control frames in CIP is determined based on the negotiated pairwise cipher suite for individually addressed Data and Management frames.
 When GCMP-256 is used as the pairwise cipher suite, GMAC-256 shall be used for CIP of individually addressed Control frames.
 CIP cannot be used if another pairwise cipher suite is negotiated.